matter-labs/era-compiler-solidity/docs/src/eravm/05-instructions/02-evm/07-environment.md

 Original [EVM](https://www.evm.codes/#36?fork=shanghai) instruction.

-Calldata size is stored in the fat pointer passed from the parent contract (see [CALLDATALOAD](#calldataload)).

-The size value can be extracted with bitwise operations as illustrated below.
+The calldata size is stored in the fat pointer from the parent contract (see [CALLDATALOAD](#calldataload)), and it can be extracted using bitwise operations, as demonstrated below.

 ### LLVM IR